srobo/docs/programming/editors/index.md

 # Code Editors

-When developing code to run on our robotics kit, we recommend that you start by using our hosted IDE.
-The hosted IDE provides an easy way to get going, as well as ensuring that you have a history of your code which is available from anywhere and your mentor can access.
-We appreciate that you may wish to use your own editor instead, which you are free to do.

-When developing code to run in the simulator, you will need to have both the simulator and your own editor set up.
+In order to develop the code for your robot, we recommend that you use a code editor.
+A code editor (rather than a plain text editor) will make it easier to develop your code and help you catch errors sooner.

 <div class="info">
 However you are working on your code, you are encouraged to ensure you have a backup!